 Housing is also expensive in Hawaii, yet some residential areas are more affordable than others.
 Many retirees in Hawaii choose to settle in the mountainous city of Hilo.
 Though this is one of the rainier parts of Hawaii, Hilo homes may be more affordable with a median home price of $255,000.
 Similarly priced homes can also be found in Waimalu, which is a small town located less than 10 miles from Honolulu.

 Though Hawaii’s cost of living is high, the tax laws are often favorable for retirees.
-Social security benefits, out-of-state government pensions and many other pensions are exempt.
+Social security benefits, out-of-state government pensions, and many other pensions are exempt.
 There are also Homestead exemptions (which vary by area) for retirees over a certain age.
 Retirees should also keep in mind that Hawaii recently reenacted an estate and transfer tax which applies to estates worth more than $3.6 million.

 The distance to Hawaii may be another factor which puts this island destination out of reach.
 Traveling back and forth to the mainland is very expensive and time consuming, as the nearest California coast is about 2,400 miles away.
-Many retirees who love the Hawaiian lifestyle decide that they simply don’t want to live that far away from their family and friends.